vishyvishu411/foboh-rag-chatbot/README.md

 - If you don’t have time to run all scripts, you can run **app.py** directly since
   `data/highlights.json` is already included in the repo.

-- Without an OpenAI API key, the app will still work, but the chatbot will return
+- Without an OpenAI API key, the app will not work as the chatBot generates highlights /summaries with the help of prompting.
-  **retrieved highlights only**.
-With a key, it will generate **natural answers** using GPT.

 ## ▶️ How to Run